-The Bank of America Travel Rewards Credit Card for Students is best for travel-minded students who want to use rewards to help pay for their next trip or while studying and trekking abroad.
-The card’s sign-up bonus and rewards rate are more than competitive, but unlike some student cards, you may need good credit (or a co-signer) to qualify.
+The Bank of America Travel Rewards Credit Card for Students is best for travel-minded students.
+Rewards can help pay for their next trip or while studying and trekking abroad, and the card doesn’t have foreign transaction fees.
+The bonus for new cardholders and rewards rate are more than competitive, and unlike some student cards, you can use a co-signer to qualify.
+However, if you’re unlikely to use rewards on travel, look for another card that will offer more value when rewards are used for traditional cash back.

 Decent rewards rate